YashAw12/URL-SHORTENER/README.md

 To run the product in local host:
 -clone this repo
 -install node, initialize npm
--install packages like express, body-parser, mongo db and mongoose
+-install packages like express, body-parser, shortid, mongo db and mongoose

 Yash Awasthi